 No one told me how amazing that show was and nowhere does it say anything about the Disney princesses taking part.
 The show’s description in the itinerary actually sounded kind of boring; we almost skipped it ourselves.

-But no, we went, and I was sick to my stomach the entire time, knowing our girls were missing it.
+But we went, and I was sick to my stomach the entire time, knowing our girls were missing it.

 Not only were there so many princess characters in the play but both Belle and Ariel had lead performances, the only performances they had the entire week.
 Did I mention they are two of our girl’s favorite characters?

 And as if I couldn’t be made to feel any worse, the girls didn’t even enjoy the pajama party.
 And, one of the girls cried the last day of the cruise because she never got to see Belle.

 I saw Belle, but I wasn’t about to tell her that!

 9. No one told me of the amazing friendships we’d make on the ship.

-Before we cruised, we joined a couple Disney Cruise Facebook groups that were super helpful.
+Since we were first-time cruisers, we joined a couple of Disney Cruise Facebook groups that were super helpful.
 We found a group that was designated for those cruising on our boat the same week we were and it was so much fun planning and getting excited together!
 Our little group talked together nearly every day; we were like family!